opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/cce_cluster_v3.md

 * `extend_param` - (Optional) Extended parameter.
 Changing this parameter will create a new cluster resource.

-* `vpc_id` - (Required) The ID of the VPC used to create the node.
+* `router_id` - (Required) The ID of the router (VPC) used to create the node.
 Changing this parameter will create a new cluster resource.

-* `subnet_id` - (Required) The Network ID of the subnet used to create the node.
+* `network_id` - (Required) The Network ID of the subnet used to create the node.
 Changing this parameter will create a new cluster resource.

-* `highway_subnet_id` - (Optional) The ID of the high speed network used to create bare metal nodes.
+* `highway_network_id` - (Optional) The ID of the high speed network used to create bare metal nodes.
 Changing this parameter will create a new cluster resource.

 * `container_network_type` - (Required) Container network type.
   * `overlay_l2` - An overlay_l2 network built for containers by using Open vSwitch(OVS)